ava-labs/awm-relayer/README.md

   `"process-historical-blocks-from-height": unsigned integer`

   - The block height at which to back-process transactions from the source Subnet.
 If the database already contains a later block height for the source Subnet, then that will be used instead.
 Must be non-zero.
+Will only be used if `process-missed-blocks` is set to `true`.

 `"destination-blockchains": []DestinationBlockchains`